food sectors

 • Colonsay and Oronsay are nature reserves for the black bee (Apis melliflera melliflera), and keeping other bees is prohibited.

-• Orkney and other localities are currently designated as Varroa-free, and importing bees to these areas from elsewhere is not recommended.
+• Orkney and other isolated areas are currently thought not to have Varroa present, and movement of bees to these areas from elsewhere is not recommended in order to continue to keep the parasite away from these areas.
 Please see this leaflet.

 Catching a swarm

-• You can also start a hive by catching a bee swarm, but this is only recommended for experienced beekeepers and quarantine measures should be followed to control disease.
+• You can also start a hive by catching a bee swarm, but this is only recommended for experienced beekeepers and quarantine measures should be followed to control the potential risk of disease.

 More information about purchasing bees and what to look out for: